 - Report all maintenance issues to the appropriate person in a timely manner.

-The residence life professional staff members fall under the supervision of the assistant dean of students.
+The residence life professional staff members fall under the supervision of the vice president for student affairs.
 These staff members are student affairs professionals who work and usually live on-campus.
 They are trained and experienced in residence hall operations, supervision of RAs, and guiding RA programming.
 They are the office of residence life’s spokesperson in any situation that may arise in the residence halls, and they enforce University and residence hall policies.
 Feel free to speak with the professional staff about any problems, ideas, and/or suggestions you may have regarding residential living.

 Resident assistants (RAs) are students that live and work in the residence halls.
 They are hired by the office of residence life to help students who live in the residence halls and are the most visible members of the residence life staff.
 Since each RA lives directly in the building, he/she is attuned to residents’ particular needs and problems.
 RAs go through an extensive selection and training process and are, therefore, helpful in dealing with all types of problems and situations.
 RAs also plan programs and activities, hold hall meetings, enforce policies and refer maintenance/housekeeping work orders to the physical plant.